 The reasoning of the Eighth Circuit's decision against Judge Griffen-that the state has a compelling interest in ensuring that certain state actors are perceived as impartial-could prove useful to advocacy groups fighting religious exemption requests brought by anti-LGBTQ government employees such as Kim Davis, the Kentucky county clerk who refused to issue marriage licenses to same-sex couples in the wake of Obergefell v.
-Hodges.
+Hodges.251

 On the other hand, it seems intuitively unfair and disingenuous to prevent judges who oppose the death penalty for religious reasons, but not those who support the death penalty for religious reasons, from hearing capital cases.
-Moreover, as Judge Griffen himself has noted, there are many other instances in which judges who hold particular religious beliefs are permitted to hear cases that pose a risk of bias, or the appearance of bias-such as judges with a history of anti-choice religious activism who are nevertheless permitted to hear disputes involving abortion.
+Moreover, as Judge Griffen himself has noted, there are many other instances in which judges who hold particular religious beliefs are permitted to hear cases that pose a risk of bias, or the appearance of bias-such as judges with a history of anti-choice religious activism who are nevertheless permitted to hear disputes involving abortion.252

-The Eighth Circuit found against Judge Griffen, and upheld the bar on his participation in death penalty cases.
-Addressing the Free Exercise claim, it held that the order "does not prohibit Judge Griffen's free exercise of religion...
-Rather, the order reflects neutral principles applicable to all judges who exhibit potential for bias."4 Regarding the state RFRA claim, the court held that even if the order did burden the judge's exercise of religion, "Arkansas has compelling interests in the impartiality of the judiciary and in public perception of an impartial judiciary" and Judge Griffen "does not allege any less restrictive means of furthering this compelling interest."5 In September 2019, the Arkansas Supreme Court refused to restore Judge Griffen's ability to hear capital cases.6
+Judge Griffen's free exercise of religion...Rather, the order reflects neutral principles applicable to all judges who exhibit potential for bias."228 Regarding the state RFRA claim, the court held that even if the order did burden the judge's exercise of religion, "Arkansas has compelling interests in the impartiality of the judiciary and in public perception of an impartial judiciary" and Judge Griffen "does not allege any less restrictive means of furthering this compelling interest."229 In September 2019, the Arkansas Supreme Court refused to restore Judge Griffen's ability to hear capital cases.230

-Another recent case that made the news involved Greta Lindecrantz, a Mennonite woman who was held in contempt of court and imprisoned after she refused to testify in a Colorado death penalty case because of her religious opposition to capital punishment.
+Another recent case that made the news involved Greta Lindecrantz, a Mennonite woman who was held in contempt of court and imprisoned after she refused to testify in a Colorado death penalty case because of her religious opposition to capital punishment.231

 Lindecrantz, who had worked as an investigator on the defense team of the man facing the death penalty, agreed to testify only after the criminal defense attorneys in the case "said her stance was adversely affecting [the defendant's] legal position."
+232